 Ride Sober

 Riding a motorcycle is a demanding and complex task.
 Riders need to pay attention to the riding environment to identify potential hazards and execute decisions quickly and skillfully.
 Alcohol and drugs, more than any other factor, degrade a rider's ability to think clearly and to ride safely.
-In Michigan, in 2016, 1 in 3 bikers killed in single-vehicle crashes had been drinking.
-For more information, click here.
+77.1% of motorcyclists killed in 2023 had operators coded as drinking.
+For more information, visit the Ride Sober page.

 Motorcycle equipment checklist